http4k/http4k/src/docs/guide/reference/templating/index.md

 ```

 ### About
 The http4k templating API provides a standard mechanism for rendering using common templating libraries.
-Simply implement the `ViewModel` interface on a model class and pass it to the renderer to get a string.
+Simply implement the `ViewModel` interface on a model class and pass it to the renderer to get a string, or use `ViewWithModel` to use a template with a specific model (or `View` to use a template without a model).
 All of the implementations support view rendering using the following strategies:

 * Cached on the classpath
 * Cached from the filesystem